logo

 1. Define Clear Objectives

 Start by clearly identifying the goals you want to achieve with your process or procedure.
 For processes, outline the key steps necessary to reach the desired outcome and ensure that each activity aligns with the overall objective.
-Use Business Process Management (BPM) tools to map, organize, and track the flow of tasks.
+Use standard work instruction software to map, organize, and track the flow of tasks.

 For procedures, create detailed, step-by-step instructions for each task within the process using SOP tools, which help standardize tasks and make them easy to distribute to your team.